babadro/burn/burn-book/src/basic-workflow/model.md

 burn = { version = "~0.15", features = ["train", "wgpu", "vision"] }
 ```

-Our goal will be to create a basic convolutional neural network used for image classification.
+Our goal is to create a basic convolutional neural network used for image classification.
 We
-will keep the model simple by using two convolution layers followed by two linear layers, some
+keep the model simple by using two convolution layers followed by two linear layers, some
 pooling and ReLU activations.
-We will also use dropout to improve training performance.
+We also use dropout to improve training performance.

-Let us start by defining our model struct in a new file `src/model.rs`.
+Let's start by defining our model struct in a new file `src/model.rs`.

 ```rust , ignore
 use burn::{